lucaswerkmeister/ceylon-mode/README.md

 License
 -------

-The content of this repository is released under the GPL v3 or later, as provided in the LICENSE file that accompanied this code.
+The content of this repository is released under the AGPL v3 or later, as provided in the LICENSE file that accompanied this code.

 By submitting a "pull request" or otherwise contributing to this repository, you agree to license your contribution under the license mentioned above.